-Whether you need to value a small business for sale, sell your company, raise a round of financing or find a way to pay your employees, learning how to calculate a company’s valuation is crucial.
+Whether you need to value a small business for sale, sell your company, raise a round of financing or find a way to pay your employees, learning how to calculate a company’s valuation is essential.

 Business valuation is easier than you might think.
 We’ll cover the basics of small business valuation, business valuation methods and how to use them to find out how much a company is worth.